If you’ve been in business for some time, you might have made some mistakes in the past that make you cringe when you recall them.

 You might be an expert in your field, but that does not mean that you know everything.
 So, there’s nothing wrong if you seek the advice of your colleagues or mentors in the business.

-This will help you avoid potential pitfalls that you might not have been aware.
+It will help you avoid potential pitfalls that you might not have known.
 It is a good thing to have a crop of friends, colleagues, and mentors that you can turn to for advice.

 Taking on The Wrong Client or Project